mendix/docs/content/howto7/general/install-the-mendix-desktop-modeler.md

 * Microsoft Visual C++ 2010 SP1 Redistributable Package (http://download.microsoft.com/download/C/6/D/C6D0FD4E-9E53-4897-9B91-836EBA2AACD3/vcredist_x86.exe)
 * Microsoft Visual C++ 2013 Redistributable Package (http://download.microsoft.com/download/2/E/6/2E61CFA4-993B-4DD4-91DA-3737CD5CD6E3/vcredist_x86.exe)

-Based on the error message you get from the installer you can decide to install a separate prerequisite, or you can try to manually install them all.
+Based on the error message you get from the installer you can decide to install a single prerequisite, or you can try to manually install them all.

 After that you can retry installing the Desktop Modeler.